Derbyshire Guide

 There are monuments to Sir George and Dorothy in the All Saints Church in Bakewell.

 From the 18th century the Hall began to deteriorate.
-It was not until the early 20th Century that work began to restore itl to its former glory.
+It was not until the early 20th Century that work began to restore it to its former glory.

 In the 1840s, the Duke of Rutland amply showed the power he could wield.
 The railway from Rowsley to Buxton was originally proposed to go through the Wye Valley, which is where Haddon Hall is situated.
 This route was approved by parliament in 1846.
 His strong opposition at this time almost caused the route to be changed to go through the Derwent Valley, which would have taken it through Chatsworth.
 However, the Derwent route would have bypassed Bakewell.
 The citizens of Bakewell wished to have a station and approached the Duke for help.
 His opposition to the Wye Valley route soon changed and he became a champion of the route through the Wye Valley.
 This new route was debated in the House of Lords, and the Duke successfully ensured that the railway would pass through the Wye Valley.
 Powerful to the end, he did impose certain terms for the railway as it passed over his property.
 It goes through an unnecessary cut and cover tunnel for 1,000 metres.

-Wheelchair access is poor - 1 out of 10 Haddon Hall and Gardens are open from the beginning of April to the end of October from 12 noon to 5pm with last admission at 4pm.
+Wheelchair access is poor - 1 out of 10 Haddon Hall and Gardens are open from 1st May to the end of September from 12 noon to 5pm with last admission at 4pm.
+It will open late,until 8pm, on the last Thursday of June, July and August.

-2009 admission charges are £8.75 for adults, £7.75 for Senior Citizens and £4.75 for children.
-There is also a Car Parking fee of £1 per car.
+2016 admission charges are £13.50 for adults, £13.00 for Concessions, £7.00 for children and £35.00 for a family ticket (2 adults, 3 children).
+There is also a Car Parking fee of £3 per car.
 Inside, there is a restaurant and gift shop.
 It is regretable that access to Haddon Hall and its garden is very limited for visitors with disabilities and wheel-chair users.
 It is recommended that you phone Haddon Hall on 01629 812855 to discuss before visiting.

 Search: